pypa/packaging.python.org/source/specifications/externally-managed-environments.rst

-While some Python installations are entirely managed by the user that installed Python, others may be provided and managed by another means (such as the operating system package manager in a Linux distribution, or as a bundled Python environment in an application in a dedicated installer).
+While some Python installations are entirely managed by the user that installed Python, others may be provided and managed by another means (such as the operating system package manager in a Linux distribution, or as a bundled Python environment in an application with a dedicated installer).

 Attempting to use conventional Python packaging tools to manipulate such environments can be confusing at best and outright break the entire underlying